Recoskie/JDasm/docs/Basics.md

 <br />

 Video memory is not set up by the operating system.
-It is set up by the BIOS which is built into the motherboard.
+It is set up by the BIOS (Boot integrated operating system) which is built into all system motherboards.
 Thus video memory follows the same video modes and standard of a bit map.

 <br />